AshwathiAshok06/ece5831-2025-final-project/README.md

 Additional motorway and bridge-view traffic videos are also used for evaluation.

-## Method Summary

-- Background subtraction (MOG2) is used to detect moving vehicles
-- Contours and bounding box filtering remove noise and false detections
-- A binary CNN filters non-vehicle detections
-- Centroid-based tracking assigns unique IDs to vehicles
-- A multi-class CNN predicts vehicle type
-- Speed is estimated using centroid displacement over time and calibrated to real-world units

 ## How to Run

 1. Open the provided Jupyter Notebook (`.ipynb`) file.